joelcarter-dev/art-site/README.md

 - Page pagination for Archive items based on the item's topic, e.g a series of short stories
 - Make index files for components, libs and assets to cut down on imports

 ## Things I wish I'd done

 - Followed a stricter SASS philosophy even with CSS modules
 - Made my SASS more component based
 - Maybe kept unique components for pages in separate folders
-- Some naming inconsistencies as this project draged on for a long time.
-I don't know why this took so long
+- Some naming inconsistencies as this project draged on for a long time
 - Been more pedantic about some functions in node.js that were not Do Not Repeat friendly
 - Separated Sass variables and base styles from the start
 - Documented parameters and functions form the start